Follow us @ymcaredhill Hear the latest, join the conversation and enjoy the banter!

-Are you aged 16 to 30 and not living in permanent accommodation?
+Are you aged 16 - 30 and not living in permanent accommodation?

 YMCA Hillbrook House offers safe, secure and affordable accommodation and related services for young homeless people.
 We can help you access housing benefit to pay for your stay, and you can stay for up to 2 years.